Hydrospheredata/mist/docs/use-cases/reactive.md

 General architecture is clear but when it comes to actual implementation there are following common gaps:
  - No DSL to define an API between Apache Spark program and upstream application.
 Kafka and MQTT are just transport layers.
- - Any Mist job (long running batch or streaming) could publish results asynchronously and continuously using the same API.
+ - Application can not modify running streaming jobs on the fly.
+Like apply new alerting rule to existing log stream analytics job.

 How Hydrosphere Mist helps
- - Application can not modify running streaming jobs on the fly.
-Like apply new alert rule to existing log stream.
+ - Any Mist job (long running batch or streaming) could publish results asynchronously and continuously using the same API.
  - [Experimental] Hydrosphere Mist will provide a bi-directional API.
 So, application will be able to parametrize streaming jobs on the fly.

 ![Reactive Architecture Scheme](http://dv9c7babquml0.cloudfront.net/docs-images/mist-reactive-scheme.png)

 ### Old reporting architecture vs. Mistified design
-In addition to advance streaming use cases Hydrosphere Mist facilitates the right and innovative approach for data warehouse architectures which existed for decades.
+In addition to advance streaming use cases Hydrosphere Mist facilitates the right and innovative approach for data warehouse architectures existed for decades.

-A "classical" reporting use case for Apache Spark or Hadoop is to have reporting job scheduled by cron which saves result into Hive, HBase, Cassandra or other storage.
+A "classical" reporting use case for Apache Spark or Hadoop is to have reporting job scheduled by cron and save results into Hive, HBase, Cassandra or other storage.
 Then reporting application or BI tool uses SQL on Hadoop or other solutions to fetch reports from that storage.

 ![Old school reporting architecture](http://dv9c7babquml0.cloudfront.net/docs-images/classical-reporting-architecture.png)